-Ruth Asawa Through Line Travels to The Menil Collection This Spring
+The Menil Collection Opens Ruth Asawa Through Line at the Menil Drawing Institute on March 22

-Opening at the Menil Drawing Institute on March 22, 2024, the exhibition is co-organized with the Whitney Museum of American Art and explores Ruth Asawa's lifelong drawing practice
+Co-organized with the Whitney Museum of American Art, the exhibition is the first to focus on Ruth Asawa's lifelong drawing practice

-HOUSTON-October 18, 2023-Ruth Asawa Through Line is the first exhibition to focus on the artist's drawing practice.
-For Ruth Asawa (1926-2013), drawing marked the beginning of a lifelong interest in and commitment to art, playing a foundational role as she experimented with diverse materials and processes to develop a distinct visual language.
-Co-organized by the Menil Collection and the Whitney Museum of American Art, in close collaboration with the estate of Ruth Asawa, the exhibition presents drawings, collages, watercolors, and sketchbooks alongside stamped prints, paperfolds, and copper-foil works, showing the breadth of Asawa's innovative practice.
-Ruth Asawa Through Line will be on view at the Menil Drawing Institute March 22-July 21, 2024, and is currently at the Whitney through January 2023.
+HOUSTON-February 29, 2024-For Ruth Asawa (1926-2013), drawing marked the beginning of a lifelong interest in and commitment to art, playing a foundational role as she experimented with diverse materials and processes to develop a distinct visual language.
+Co-organized by the Menil Collection and the Whitney Museum of American Art, and in close collaboration with the estate of Ruth Asawa, the exhibition presents drawings, collages, watercolors, and sketchbooks alongside stamped prints, paperfolds, and copper-foil works, showing the breadth of Asawa's innovative practice.
+Ruth Asawa Through Line will be on view at the Menil Drawing Institute March 22-July 21, 2024.